IAmJonoBo/Flight-Control/README.md

 ---

-> See the [Developer Guide](./docs/Developer%20Guide.md) for full onboarding, automation, and best practices.
+> See the [Getting Started](./docs/src/docs/getting-started.md) and [Vision & Overview](./VISION.md) for full onboarding, automation, and best practices.